percona/pmm-doc/docs/api/authentication.md

 9. In same dialog choose also "Expiration" for Service Token.
 Options are: "No expiration" or "Choose expiration date".
 10. Click **Generate Token**.
 A pop-up window will display the new token, which usually has a  "glsa_" prefix.
 12. Copy your service token to the clipboard and store it securely.
-Now you can utilize your new service token for authentication in PMM API calls or in your PMM Agent configuration.
+Now you can utilize your new service token for authentication in PMM API calls or in your pmm-agent configuration.

 ## Authenticate